A queer feminist anthropologist exploring the realities of culture, gender, and sexuality in contemporary Asia

-I am nomadic at heart.
-I adore home, but only in short bursts.
-Really I am happiest when I am on the move, carrying everything I need on my back.
-I have traveled alone, or together with friends, family and lovers.
+I feel nomadic at heart.
+I am happiest when I am on the move, carrying everything I need on my back.
+I have traveled alone, and together with friends and family.
 The most memorable experiences are not of the scenery, of the food or of the tourist attractions but of the people I met.

 I think there are three simple things that make traveling most enjoyable, no matter where you are or how familiar you are with that place: